pouchdb-community/ember-pouch/README.md

 To learn more about how CouchDB sync works, check out [the PouchDB guide to replication](http://pouchdb.com/guides/replication.html).

+### Sync and the ember-data store

+Out of the box, ember-pouch includes a PouchDB [change listener](http://pouchdb.com/guides/changes.html) that automatically updates any records your app has loaded when they change due to a sync.
+It also unloads records that are removed due to a sync.

+However, ember-pouch *does not automatically load new records* that arrive during a sync.
+The records are saved in the local database, but ember-data is not automatically told to load them into memory.
+Automatically loading every new record works well with a small number of records and a limited number of models.
+As an app grows, automatically loading every record will negatively impact app responsiveness during syncs (especially the first sync).
+To avoid puzzling slowdowns, ember-pouch only works with records you have used ember-data to load.

+If you have a model or two that you know will always have a small number of records, you can write your own change listener to automatically load them as they arrive.

 ### Plugins

 With PouchDB, you also get access to a whole host of [PouchDB plugins](http://pouchdb.com/external.html).